 We believe that Go is the language of the future, and after seven years of active development it is ready to bring its benefits to the business world.
 It is productive, performant, DevOps friendly, and well designed.
 There is a fantastic community behind it.
 It has a great blend of the strengths of dynamic and compiled languages.
 Go adoption is increasing rapidly, and our goal is to help bring Go’s advantages to all organizations.
 Go big or go home!

 ActiveGo Beta is slated for release in February 2017, with a full release expected shortly thereafter.
-If you want to be the first to know when it’s released (or be the first to try it when it is), sign up today for updates:
+Be the first to try it: /go